 - No toys before homeschool.
 If the older kids pull out legos, pearler beads, coloring supplies, etc. they are doomed to be distracted and difficult to motivate to start school.
 Since they know the rule is no toys in the mornings, they hurry up and get cracking on school so they can get to playtime faster!

 - Math is always first.
 The kids know that we always do our math lessons first.
 So they have parts of the daily lesson they can begin before I get downstairs (after taking care of the baby).
-Checking the temperature, putting the date up on the calendar, and for my oldest, watching her math instructional videos.
+Checking the temperature, putting the date up on the calendar, and for my oldest, watching her math instructional videos (which have been a game changer for me)!

 - Clean the homeschool table when we're finished.
 Every homeschool day ends with a clear homeschool table.
 This ensures that when we wake up the next morning, we won't have to waste valuable time cleaning up before starting school.